-1. The college carries out an internal financial audit every year in the month of March, which is done by a professional chartered accountant, M/s Avdhani and Associates, Nanded.
-2. Committees such as the AG office, the Nagpur university committee, and others conduct external audits of the institute.
+The institute conducts an internal financial audit every year during the month of March which is done by a professional chartered accountant, M/s Avdhani and Associates, Nanded.
+External audits are conducted by visiting committees such as the AG office in Nagpur, the university committee.